NewbiZ/newbiz.github.com/_posts/tutorials/2011-01-27-Clean-project-management-with-CMake.markdown

 SET( PROJ_LIBRARIES "" )
 SET( PROJ_INCLUDES  "inc" )

+PROJECT( ${PROJ_NAME} )

 INCLUDE_DIRECTORIES( ${PROJ_INCLUDES} )
 ADD_EXECUTABLE( ${PROJ_NAME} ${PROJ_SOURCES} )
 TARGET_LINK_LIBRARIES( ${PROJ_NAME} ${PROJ_LIBRARIES} )
 {% endhighlight %}
 `CMAKE_SOURCE_DIR` refers to the root source directory containing the CMakeLists.txt file (./SampleProject here) and `CMAKE_BINARY_DIR` points to the current build directory (./SampleProject-build for us).

+The `PROJECT( name )` command was also used here.
+This is not mandatory here, but will create a _target_ for our application executable.
+You can create as many _target projects_ that you want, to build multiple libraries at the same time for instance.

 Notice that we also added the `TARGET_LINK_LIBRARIES( target libraries)` command that allows us to link with shared libraries.
 We could for instance use `SET( PROJ_LIBRARIES "-gl" )`:
 <pre class="console">